huggingface/blog/safetensors-security-audit.md

   guest: true
 ---

-<h1>Audit shows that safetensors is safe and ready to become the default</h1>
+# Audit shows that safetensors is safe and ready to become the default

 [Hugging Face](https://huggingface.co/), in close collaboration with [EleutherAI](https://www.eleuther.ai/) and [Stability AI](https://stability.ai/), has ordered an external security audit of the `safetensors` library, the results of which allow